learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 In a _Deployment_, you specify the number of instances of your application and Kubernetes will find the space to allocate them.

-This is the most common deployment type, but while it's useful for cloud deployments where we don't care which specific node is running our application (we just care that it's being run by _something_), this is less useful in the embedded world.
+This is the most common deployment type, but while it's useful for cloud deployments where you don't care which specific node is running our application (you just care that it's being run by _something_), this is less useful in the embedded world.

-Other srategies include _[StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)_ and _[ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)_. <!-- is a StatefulSet comparable here? -->
+Other srategies include _[StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)_ and _[ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)_.

 Each of them comes with different trade-offs, but doesn't serve our goal of having our application run on every available node.

-For this we need a _[DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)_, a strategy that deploys one application per node.
+For this you need a _[DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)_, a strategy that deploys one application per node.

 If you add a new IoT-connected solar panel to the cluster, Kubernetes will automatically schedule and deploy the application on that embedded device (node) too.